 "the less we had in common the more I detested him and found him even more unattractive."

-When it comes to an arranged marriage, most people know the drill.
+When it comes to a Desi arranged marriage, most people know the drill.
 But whilst the ‘rishta’ process has now evolved, do prospective families and couples actually consider looks when meeting their potential future husband or wife?

 Ask British Asians what they ‘look’ for in their potential partner and the answers gear towards the type of job they have, their income, their family background and religious beliefs.
 All fairly stereotypical, but nobody seems to describe the physical attributes they are looking for.